VinitKumar01/2025-Daily-Code-Logs/README.md

 8-7-2025 || Learnt more about ERC, ECS, Cluster, Services, Tasks in AWS and also learnt about monitoring with new-relic and windston.

 9-7-2025 || Learnt basics of motion library -> whileHover, initial, animate, exit etc.

+10-7-2025 || Learnt about useScroll, useTransform, useMotionValue etc. in motion library.